bndtools/bnd/maven/README.md

 # Building the Maven Plugins

 See the [.travis.yml][4] file in the root of the repo for the `script` section detailing the commands to build the Maven plugins.
-After using `./gradlew` to build the Bnd bundles, you will need to install some of the bundles into the `maven/target/m2` repo and then build the Maven plugins against that repo.
+You must first run `./gradlew` to build the Bnd bundles and install them in your local maven repo.
+You can then run Maven to build the Maven plugins.

 [1]: bnd-maven-plugin/README.md
 [2]: bnd-indexer-maven-plugin/README.md